-The best way to get your house in Milwaukee to sell fast by far is by hiring an experienced Milwaukee based real estate agent.
+The best way to get your house in Milwaukee to sell fast by far is by hiring an experienced Milwaukee real estate agent.
 Despite what you might think, a quality agent will hear you out and work overtime to get your house sold in your desired window.

-Secondly, reducing your asking price in your listing.
+Secondly, reduce your asking price in your listing.
 You might think this will attract lowballers, when in fact this will actually create competition.
 A great home at a low asking price is a gold mine, this will attract buyers and the offers will climb.
 You may end up selling for more than you expected.